ocproducts/composr/_tests/codechecker/readme.txt

 If the PHP checker is asked to do 'checks' then it will check against a number of functions that should either be "@'d" or wrapped with a custom error handler.
 In the cases when there is no @ing, a warning will be shown stating that the wrapping should happen.

 The following cases demonstrate when for which functions the PHP checker will require custom error handling:
- - When we need to catch system-configuration problems (e.g. safe mode, bad tmp path permissions, mail not set up)
+ - When we need to catch system-configuration problems (e.g. bad tmp path permissions, mail not set up)
  - When we need to catch problems with untrustable dependencies (e.g. corrupt file , or even corrupt database structure)
  - BUT NOT just to catch things like type errors -- it is assumed typing is correct, and typically this can be picked up by the checker before the code is even run